seankql/project-spendwise/backend/docs.md

   - Request parameters:
     - accountId (number, required): ID of the account to be deleted.
   - response: 200
-    - content-type: `application/json`
-    - Body: object
-      - accountid: (number) the id of the account that was deleted
-      - userid: (string) the id of the user that the account belonged to
-      - accountname: (string) the name of the account that was deleted
   - response: 400
     - body: Bad Request
     - Description: Possible incorrect accountId.